EU Pay Transparency Directive: an international approach

 There is existing employer guidance in respect of the 2017 Pay Transparency Act.
 It is not clear whether this will be updated or expanded to include information on compliance with the Directive.

 The Federal Anti-Discrimination Agency cooperated with the Hans-Böckler-Foundation (which is close to one of the biggest trade unions) to develop a tool for the Pay Transparency Act of 2017 and which enables employers to perform the required job evaluation. www.eg-check.de is based on four groups of job requirements with 19 sub-criteria.
-It is quite complex but does match with the four evaluation criteria provided in the Directive.
+It is quite complex and does not fully match the four evaluation criteria provided in the Directive.
 There is no information available as to whether an update or another tool is planned.

 Interested in hearing more from Osborne Clarke?